fxstr/portfolio-analysis/README.md

 # Intro

-Tools and statistics to analyze a portfolio's quality, e.g. CAGR, Sortino, Drawdowns, Sharpe and Calmar.
+Tools and statistics to analyze a portfolio's performance, e.g. CAGR, Sortino, Drawdowns, Sharpe and Calmar.

 Comes without dependencies.